FoPPi/FoPPi/README.md

 Full-stack developer
 --------------------

 I'm Mike, a full-stack developer with a passion for creating robust and efficient applications.
-My expertise lies in various programming languages, including: C# C++ GO Python I primarily focus on backend development, but I also enjoy working on frontend projects using technologies like: React Next.js Vue.js Nuxt.js Additionally, I have experience working with databases such as PostgreSQL and MySQL, ensuring data is managed effectively and securely.
+My expertise lies in various programming languages, including: C#, C++, GO, Python.
+I primarily focus on backend development, but I also enjoy working on frontend projects using technologies like: React, Next.js, Vue.js, Nuxt.js.
+Additionally, I have experience working with databases such as PostgreSQL and MySQL, ensuring data is managed effectively and securely.

 *   🌍  I'm based in Ukraine
 *   🖥️  See my portfolio at [Green Line Studio](http://green-line-studio.xyz)